catherinedevlin/ipython-sql/README.rst

 Legacy project
 --------------

-IPython-SQL's functionality and maintenance have been eclipsed by [JupySQL](https://github.com/ploomber/jupysql), a fork maintained and developed by the Ploomber team.
+IPython-SQL's functionality and maintenance have been eclipsed by JupySQL_, a fork maintained and developed by the Ploomber team.
 Future work will be directed into JupySQL - please file issues there, as well!

 Description
 -----------